-You may also wish to set up x number of share classes of Preferred Shares.
-Preferred shares are just that from a prospective investor’s point of view; they offer shareholders advantages over shareholders that only hold Common Shares.
-Like Common Shares, they can be voting or non-voting, but the preferences are specified when the share class is created.
+You may also wish to set up a certain number of share under the preferred class.
+Preferred shares are just that — they offer shareholders advantages over shareholders that only hold common shares.
+They can be voting or non-voting, but the preferences are specified when the share class is created.

-For instance, when you are creating your new corporation, you might set up a Class C of shares which are Preferred Shares that are non-voting but give shareholders of that class the right to collect dividends at a set amount and to be first in line (after creditors) if the corporation is dissolved.
+For instance, when you are creating your new corporation, you might set up a Class C of shares which are preferred shares and are non-voting, but give those shareholders the right to collect dividends at a set amount and to be first in line (after creditors) if the corporation is dissolved.

-So when you are setting up share classes for your new corporation, you want to consider who you want to participate in the corporation and what that participation will entail.
+So when you set up share classes for your new corporation, consider who you want to participate in the corporation and what that participation will entail.

 Issue Extra Shares for Future Use

 One last point about setting up share classes.
-For future flexibility, it's a good idea not to issue all the shares in your corporation but to keep some in your Treasury.
-This makes it much easier to have new shareholders join the corporation later on and avoids getting into things such as fractional shares — shares that are less than a full share.
+For future flexibility, it's a good idea not to issue all the shares in your corporation but to keep some in your treasury.
+This makes it much easier to have new shareholders join the corporation in the future.
+It also gets into things such as fractional shares — shares that are less than a full share.

 Tax Changes to Reduce "Income Sprinkling"

-The changes involve a so-called "reasonableness test", which requires that shareholders who receive dividends from a family business must be actively engaged in the business.
+The changes involve a so-called "reasonableness test" which requires shareholders receiving dividends from a family business to be actively engaged in the business.
 To qualify for the lower tax rate a family member must:

 - Be a spouse over age 65

-- Be over 18 and make a "substantial labor contribution" of at least 20 hours per week (be sure to keep timesheets or logbooks of hours worked in case these are required by the CRA)
+- Be over 18 and make a "substantial labor contribution" of at least 20 hours per week.
+You can keep timesheets or logbooks of hours worked in case these are required by the CRA.

-- Be over 25 and own 10 per cent or more of a business that earns less than 90 per of its income from the "provision of services"
+- Be over 25 and own 10% or more of a business earning less than 90% of its income from the "provision of services."

 Those who do not meet the requirements are subject to taxation at the marginal rate of the primary owner.
-Note that this does not apply to salaried employees - salaries are always deductible by the corporation (provided they are reasonable according to services rendered).
+Note this does not apply to salaried employees — salaries are always deductible by the corporation.